caffkane/blog-posts/clean_code_ruby.md

 ```
 ## Classes + Objects
 > Because everything is an object in Ruby, this advice pairs best with both classes and objects.
+A class should do one thing, and one thing well.

 #### Something
 ``` Ruby